+Figure 3: Data centric approach to maximise data value

-To implement this paradigm, HOs must migrate from a traditional product-based approach to a data-centric approach.
+To implement this paradigm, HOs must migrate from a traditional product-based approach to a data-centric approach (Figure 3).
 This potentiates marine data use, as it can be applied in broader domains and by a larger number of stakeholders.
 The intensification of marine data use is beneficial for HOs, as it increases marine data value and reinforces the role of HOs in ocean knowledge.

 MSDIs are used by HOs to successfully provide marine spatial data to a wider user base.
 Currently, spatial data are critical for decision-making processes and to achieve effective solutions.
 Data relevant for marine spatial planning purposes are often stored in different formats and in different online locations.
 The combination of data, their possible interoperability and the derivation of geospatial solutions require an infrastructure which connects different storages and harmonized data formats at the minimum.
 Geographic information systems (GIS) and geospatial technologies are frequently being used to integrate and analyze data from multiple sources, and to obtain insights.

 MSDIs are solutions for both HOs to manage the data and stakeholders to find, access and use the data in adequate and interoperable formats.
-The key aspects collected in paragraph 2.3 demonstrate the need for better utilization of marine data, such that more informed decision making can lead to effective solutions.
+The key aspects collected in Section 2.3 demonstrate the need for better utilization of marine data, such that more informed decision making can lead to effective solutions.

 2.2.2 Hydrographic Offices and Authoritative and Non-Authoritative Data